 Our models are trained to classify different species based on their geographical location so it is important to select the correct model to avoid misclassificaion.
 A list of models and associated species can be found here

-Once processing is complete the results can be viewed in the project gallery.
-The maximum number of images per batch is 1000.
-The site utilises Graphics Processing Units (GPUs) to enable fast processing of uploaded content and is able to process 3,600 images per hour.
+Once processing is complete the results can be viewed in the observations dashboard.
+The maximum number of images per batch is 1000 (unless you have requested a batch upload link or the desktop app in which case the maximum file size is 200GB per upload).
+The site utilises Graphics Processing Units (GPUs) to enable fast processing of uploaded content and is able to process 10,000 images per hour.
+Please note images that contain no detections are not shown in the dashboard.

 Uploading Observations Using Camera Traps Drones and Other Sensors